robamu/rtems-demo/toolchain/README.md

 The toolchain path inside the repository will be referred with `$RTEMS_TOOLS`.
 The RTEMS version number will be referred to as `$RTEMS_VERSION`.
+The path where the RTEMS Toolchains will be installed will be referred to as `$RTEMS_INST`.

 ## Prerequisites